Government / Public Benefits Michigan EBT Program (Bridge Card)

 Oscoda is a small community in Iosco County on the shores of Lake Huron in Northern Michigan.
 In 1993, the federal government closed Wurtsmith Air Force Base, which had been the economic backbone of the area for decades.
 Oscoda Township says the closure meant the loss of 3,200 military personnel, 700 civilian jobs, and more than $85 million in direct economic impact.
 The region was left searching for its next chapter.

-Rural Michigan represents the kind of community too often left behind by economic change.
 Michigan’s Office of Rural Development says rural Michigan makes up more than 95% of the state’s geography but only 20% of its population, and many rural communities face lower wages, fewer resources, and acute workforce needs.
-The Federal Reserve has similarly found that globalization and the shift to a knowledge-based economy have disproportionately harmed many rural communities.
+The Federal Reserve found that rural communities absorbed a disproportionate share of the economic damage from globalization and the shift to knowledge-sector jobs.

-Crusecom chose not to accept the assumption that large-scale customer support had to remain offshore or be concentrated in a major metro.
+Crusecom didn’t assume large-scale customer support had to stay offshore or be concentrated in a major metro.
 The company saw what the base closure left behind: a community with operational discipline in its DNA — military families, logistics experience, a deep reliability culture — and a labor market ready for stable, full-time work.
 What Oscoda needed was an employer willing to invest.

 The Transition